takram-design-engineering/takram-math/README.md

 Math
 ====

-A collection of C++ classes that defines classes and functions to compute common mathematical operations and transformations that interoperate with common creative-coding libraries (WIP).
+A collection of C++ classes and functions to compute common mathematical operations and transformations that interoperate with common creative-coding libraries (WIP).

 ### Classes